fintechwizard/tradingview/README.md

-# Custom Trading View Indicators!
+# Free Custom Trading View Indicators!

 <p align="center">
 <img src="https://user-images.githubusercontent.com/107593481/211108314-57547745-12b7-4e1a-b782-924866500dd6.png">
 </p>

-Welcome to the Custom Trading View Indicators repository!
+Welcome to the Custom Trading View Indicators repository from <b>eVOLV</b>!
 Here you will find a collection of high-quality custom indicators for use in [Trading View](https://www.tradingview.com/).

-## Installation
+## How To Use Them

 To use these indicators in your Trading View charts, follow these steps: